Is Cheese Safe During Pregnancy? (Updated 2026 Guide)

 ✓ What's Safe

-- • Hard cheeses like cheddar, parmesan, and swiss are generally safe regardless of pasteurization due to low moisture
+- • Hard cheeses like cheddar, parmesan, and swiss are generally safe regardless of milk type

-- • Soft cheeses (feta, mozzarella, brie) are safe IF made from pasteurized milk - check the label
+- • Soft cheeses are safe when pasteurized - check the label on feta, brie, and goat cheese

-- • No limit on pasteurized cheese consumption - it's a good source of calcium and protein during pregnancy
+- • No limit on pasteurized cheese consumption - enjoy as part of a balanced diet

 ✗ What to Avoid

-- • Raw milk or unpasteurized cheeses - often found at farmers markets or specialty shops
+- • Raw milk or unpasteurized cheese - check labels carefully, especially at farmers markets

-- • Imported soft cheeses without clear pasteurization labeling
+- • Soft cheeses from unknown sources without pasteurization labeling

 Most Common Ingredients in Cheese Products